A whole house fan is high-volume fan that cools a home in the evening and early morning hours, allowing the air conditioner to be manually turned off.

 - Qualifying home types are single-family site-built.

-- A home can be a main residence, vacation home or rental.
+- Your home can be a primary residence, vacation home, or rental.

-- The minimum airflow rating is 2,000 cubic feet per minute (CFM).
+- The minimum air flow rating must be 2,000 cubic feet per minute (CFM).

-- The whole-house fan must be installed by a licensed contractor.
+- Must be installed by a licensed contractor.

-- Qualifying homes include homes with central air conditioning, zonal cooling or a heat pump.
+- Qualifying home must have a central air conditioner, window air conditioner or a heat pump.

 How to Apply

-- Complete and submit the and with a copy of the paid invoice to Idaho Power.
+- Submit the completed forms together with a copy of the paid licensed contractor invoice to Idaho Power.